piranha/gostatic/README.md

 - `.Children <prefix>` - list of pages, nested under `<prefix>`.
 - `.WithTag <tag-name>` - list of pages, tagged with `<tag-name>`.
+- `.Reverse` - list of pages, sorted in reverse order.

 ----